 Tax efficiency in taxable, non-qualified accounts

 One way advisors can show value is decreasing an investor’s taxes and increasing their after-tax legacy by systematically implementing dynamic capital gains management strategies.
-Income Discovery’s AI engine AIDA gives guidance on the optimal tax strategy for each household and provides straightforward instructions for ongoing management of the chosen strategy.
+Income Discovery’s intelligent engine AIDA gives guidance on the optimal tax strategy for each household and provides straightforward instructions for ongoing management of the chosen strategy.

 An investor working without professional guidance may simply liquidate assets as needed without much thought.
 Advisors approach liquidating taxable assets in a variety of ways from general heuristics, to spreadsheets and calculators, to financial planning tools and managed account systems – all with the typical focus of tax location when rebalancing and reducing taxable income when selling assets.